mydobie/featureFlags/README-NON-REDUX.md

 Props:

-- onFeatureChange.
-Function called when any feature changes.
+- _onFeatureChange_ - Function that has two arguments, flagId (string) and isActive (boolean).
+This function is called when the status of a feature flag changes.

+- _onFeatureReset_ - Function that doesn't have arguments.
+This function is called when the user resets the feature flags back to their original status.

+- _readonly_ - Boolean if set to true the feature flags will be readonly and all switches/checkboxes will be disabled.

 Example: